One head is better than two: a polynomial restriction for propositional definite Horn forgetting: The insidious single-head equivalence

 This condition is necessary for $F$ being single-head equivalent, as formally proved in Lemma~\ref{first-necessary}, below.

 \item Every formula that is equivalent to a single-head formula satisfies Condition~\ref{first-condition}, but not the other way around.
 Condition~\ref{first-condition} is not sufficient to ensure equivalence to a single-head formula.
-The following is a counterexample, also in the {\tt inloop.py} testing file of {\tt singlehead.py} program.
+The following is a counterexample, also in the {\tt inloop.py} test file of the {\tt singlehead.py} program.

 \begingroup\makeatletter\ifx\SetFigFont\undefined \gdef\SetFigFont#1#2#3#4#5{ \reset@font\fontsize{#1}{#2pt} \fontfamily{#3}\fontseries{#4}\fontshape{#5} \selectfont} \fi\endgroup

 \nop{ a -> b <-> c }